 Begin with an anesthetized postnatal day-5 pup and proceed only in the absence of a reaction to the tail-pinch test [1-MED].
 First, sterilize the scalp by wiping it with 70% ethanol [2-CU].

 Talent has the anesthetized pup on a heating pad.
-Talent administers a toe pinch and no reaction is seen.
+Talent administers a tail pinch and no reaction is seen.

 The scalp is wiped with a cotton swab soaked in 70% ethanol.